tobiasGuta/sub-enum/CONTRIBUTING.md

-# Contributing to SysMonitorTool
+# Contributing to sub-enum

-We’re excited that you want to contribute to SysMonitorTool!
+We’re excited that you want to contribute to sub-enum!
 Please take a moment to review the following guidelines to make the contribution process easier for everyone.

 ## How to Contribute

 ### Reporting Bugs
-If you find a bug, please create an issue in the [Issues section](https://github.com/tobiasGuta/SysMonitorTool/issues) and include the following details:
+If you find a bug, please create an issue in the [Issues section](https://github.com/tobiasGuta/FTPHunter/issues) and include the following details:
 - **Pick One of the Templates**

 ### Requesting Features
-If you have an idea for a new feature or enhancement, please create an issue in the [Issues section](https://github.com/tobiasGuta/SysMonitorTool/issues).
+If you have an idea for a new feature or enhancement, please create an issue in the [Issues section](https://github.com/tobiasGuta/FTPHunter/issues).
 When submitting a feature request, please include:
 - **A clear description of the feature**
 - **Why it’s valuable**
 - **Any additional context or mockups**